-4 Abstract
+Abstract

-- Objective: Constipation is one of the most common problems of the elderly, causing many complications and high costs for these individuals and affecting their quality of life.
-This - study aimed to compare the effect of Golghand (a pharmaceutical composition of roses and - 8 honey) and foot reflexology on constipation in the elderly. - 9 Method: This clinical trial was conducted on 60 elderly people with constipation in 2017. - 10 Subjects were selected through simple and purposive sampling and were randomly allocated - to two Golghand and foot reflexology groups by permuted block method.
-For the test group, - foot reflexology was carried out in the specific area of constipation twice a day and each time - for five minutes for two weeks.
-On the other hand, the intervention group received Golghand - half an hour before lunch (one teaspoon of Golghand in one cup of cooled boiled water). - 15 Constipation assessment scale was filled for the subjects before and at the end of the - intervention by an evaluator, who was unaware of the intervention approaches of the groups. - 17 Data analysis was performed in SPSS version 20 using statistical tests of Chi-square, Fisher's - 18 exact test, Mann-Whitney U, and Friedman test at the significance level of <0.05. - Findings: In this research, mean age of the participants was 66±8.66 years.
-According to the - 20 results of Mann-Whitney U, no significant difference was observed between the groups in - 21 terms of the frequency of bowel movements on the first day after intervention (P=0.246). - However, on days 2-14 after the intervention, a significant difference was observed between - 23 the study groups in this regard (P<0.05).
-Similarly, results of the Friedman test were - 24 indicative of a significant difference between the intervention and control groups regarding - 25 the frequency of bowel movements (P<0.001), in a way that after the passing of the mean - 26 period, the number of bowel movements increased in both groups.
-However, this increase - 27 was higher in the Golghand group, compared to the foot reflexology group (P<0.001). - 28 Moreover, independent t-test demonstrated a statistically significant difference between the - 29 groups regarding mean intensity of constipation (P=0.01). - 30 Conclusion: According to the results of the study, consumption of Golghand increased the - 31 frequency of bowel movements and reduced the intensity of constipation in elderly - 32 individuals.
-This method had greater impacts on constipation, compared to the foot - 33 reflexology technique. - 34 Keywords: Golghand, Constipation, Foot Reflexology, Elderly prolonging a certain life stage of aging.
-The World Health Organization considers elderly people over the age of 60 years in Third World countries.
-The growth of the elderly population in the world is increasing, according to estimates that the number of elderly Americans will be over 72 million by 2040, of which more than 14 million people will be older than 85 years.
-Based on the census of the Statistical Center of Iran and studies, the Iranian population aged over 60 years is estimated to be over 10% by 2021, which seems to exceed 20% by 2050.
-The aging rate in developing countries is much higher than in developed countries, which makes these countries unable to adapt to the consequences of this issue.
+- 5 Objective: Constipation is one of the most common problems of the elderly, causing many - 6 complications and high costs for these individuals and affecting their quality of life.
+This - 7 study aimed to compare the effect of Golghand (a pharmaceutical composition of roses and - 8 honey) and foot reflexology on constipation in the elderly. - 9 Method: This clinical trial was conducted on 60 elderly people with constipation in 2017. - 10 Subjects were selected through simple and purposive sampling and were randomly allocated - to Golghand and foot reflexology groups by permuted block method.
+The foot reflexology - was carried out in the specific area of constipation twice a day and each time for 15 minutes - for two weeks.
+Golghand group received Golghand half an hour before lunch (one teaspoon - of Golghand in one cup of cooled boiled water).
+Constipation assessment scale was filled for - the subjects before and at the end of the intervention by an evaluator, who was unaware of the - intervention approaches of the groups.
+Data analysis was performed in SPSS version 20 using - statistical tests of Chi-square, Fisher's exact test, Mann-Whitney U, and Friedman test at the - significance level of <0.05. - 19 Results: In this research, mean age of the participants was 66±8.66 years.
+According to the - 20 results of Mann-Whitney U, no significant difference was observed between the groups in - 21 terms of the frequency of bowel movements on the first day after intervention (P=0.246). - 22 However, on days 2-14 after the intervention, a significant difference was observed between - 23 the study groups in this regard (P<0.05).
+Similarly, results of the Friedman test were - 24 indicative of a significant difference between the two groups regarding the frequency of - bowel movements (P<0.001), in a way, that after the passing of the mean period, the number - of bowel movements increased in both groups.
+However, this increase was higher in the - 27 Golghand group, compared to the foot reflexology group (P<0.001).
+Moreover, independent - 28 t-test demonstrated a statistically significant difference between the groups regarding mean - intensity of constipation (P=0.01). - 30 Conclusion: Consumption of Golghand increased the frequency of bowel movements and - 31 reduced the intensity of constipation in elderly individuals.
+This method had greater impacts - on constipation, compared to the foot reflexology technique. - 33 Keywords: Golghand, Constipation, Foot Reflexology, Elderly